Skip to content Skip to footer

 Funnily enough, clicking on the first page’s logo to go to “home” leads us to an entirely new website.
 Remember the underlined link of that website for a minute.

-Third website and third logo.
-Let’s discuss the underlined links.
+Third website as well as the third logo.
+Let’s talk about the underlined links.

-They are actually “fake” websites in the sense that the domain isn’t even related to Bitcoin Machine.
-The main domains are financialmarketsworld.com and investercorp.com.
+They happen to be actually “fake” websites inside of the sense that the domain isn’t even related to Bitcoin Machine.
+The main domains happen to be financialmarketsworld.com as well as investercorp.com.
+These 2 sites is a well-known scam network, that includes a number of other fake crypto platforms like these:

-The “Bitcoin Machine” part of the link is actually found in what’s called a subdomain section.
+The “Bitcoin Machine” that belongs to the link happens to be actually found inside of what’s called an existing subdomain section.
 Subdomains are used to present different parts or different versions of websites to users.
 They are like one of the pages of a website and should be reachable either through Google search or through the website itself.

 So what can we find on these “root” websites?

 Empty pages with no way to navigate back.
 In fact, to even get here we had to manually “trim” the link, which is not something users are used to doing.
-Scammers rely on this to maintain the illusion.
+Many scammers frequently rely on this to maintain the illusion.

 How many websites are these domains propping up in their subdomains?
-Google can actually answer that with its “site:” operator.
+Based on the information provided, Google can actually answer that with its “site:” operator.

-Between the two sites, there are about 2500 ongoing scams.
-Just take a look at the names of these “projects”.
+More than 2500 ongoing scams have been found on these two sites.
+Just take a look at the names of some of these “projects”.

-By now we can safely deduce that this project is very untrustworthy and is almost certainly a scam, but let’s keep the investigation going to reveal its features.
+By now we can safely deduce that this project is very untrustworthy and even though there is no way of knowing for sure if this is a scam or not (for now), it is worth continuing to investigate to reveal the key features.

-One common feature of scam sites is the overuse of generic, publicly available images and videos related to crypto, as well as generic text about the history of crypto and Bitcoin.
-What you won’t find much of is information about their product.
+One common feature of scam websites is the overuse of generic and publicly available images and videos related to crypto, as well as generic text about the history of the crypto market and Bitcoin.
+What is interesting about their product is that there isn’t much information about what it entails.

-Apart from this generic video from an old news show, the other thing to note is the signup form.
-It includes a mandatory phone number section.
+Apart from this generic video from an old news show, the other thing to note is the account setup process.
+When you’re creating a Bitcoin Machine account (with or without an account manager), the signup form includes a mandatory phone number section.

 It simply makes no sense to demand a phone number from people when you’re selling crypto trade bots or even crypto broker services.
 Having it available, optionally, as part of two-factor authentication, is another thing.